X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Acknowledgements

 \section{Acknowledgements}

-We thank the referee Prof. Ron Remillard for his constructive suggestions/comments.
-This research has made use of data obtained through the High Energy Astrophysics Science Archive Research Center online service, provided by the NASA/Goddard Space Flight Center and the {\it SWIFT} data center.
+We thank the referee for his/her constructive comments which helps to improve the work.
+We also thank another referee Ron Remillard for usuful discussions.
+MP is thankful to Ranjeev Misra for constructive discussions.
+We thank T. Belloni for providing {\tt GHATS v1.0.2} timing analysis software.
+This research has made use of the General High-energy Aperiodic Timing Software (GHATS) package developed by T.M.
+Belloni at INAF - Osservatorio Astronomico di Brera and data obtained through the High Energy Astrophysics Science Archive Research Center online service, provided by the NASA/Goddard Space Flight Center and the {\it SWIFT} data center.